OptiMind: Teaching LLMs to Think Like Optimization Experts: Related Work

 \section{Related Work}

 A growing body of work focuses on building benchmarks for natural language to optimization formulation translation.
 NL4LP~\citep{pmlr-v220-ramamonjison23a} was one of the early benchmarks introduced in a NL4OPT competition, focusing on Linear Programming (LP) problems.
 Mamo~\citep{huang2024mamo} expands the scope to MILPs, with Mamo Easy and Mamo Complex reflecting different difficulty levels.
 NLP4LP~\citep{ahmaditeshnizi2024optimus} contains LP and ILP problems collected from textbooks and lecture notes. \cite{xiao2024chainofexperts} released ComplexOR, a benchmark of OR problems collected from both industrial and academic scenarios.
 IndustryOR~\citep{tang2024orlm} provides 100 real-world OR problems across eight industries, while OptiBench~\citep{yang2025optibench} extends coverage to nonlinear and tabular problems.
 OptMATH~\citep{lu2025optmath} further introduces GPT-synthesized benchmark with longer natural language contexts and complex constraints.
+LogiOR \citep{logior} proposes a new optimization modeling benchmark from the logistics domain, containing more complex problems with standardized annotations.

-A major limitation in current benchmarks is their high error rates.
-Both our own experience and a recent survey~\citep{xiao2025survey} reveal frequent issues, with up to 30–50\% error rates, including missing data, ambiguous formulations, and incorrect ground-truth answers.
+A major limitation in current benchmarks is their high error rate.
+Both our own experience and a recent survey~\citep{xiao2025survey} reveal frequent issues, including missing data, ambiguous formulations, and incorrect ground-truth answers.
 We thus have dedicated significant efforts to cleaning some of the benchmarks.
+In parallel to our efforts, several recent works also focus on improving the quality of existing datasets.
+SIRL~\citep{chen2025solver} releases cleaned versions of NL4OPT, IndustryOR, MAMO-ComplexLP, and MAMO-EasyLP. \citet{logior} further provide cleaned variants of IndustryOR, ComplexOR, and NL4LP as part of the LogiOR benchmark. \citet{survey} examine six mainstream benchmarks, including IndustryOR and MAMO-Complex, and find that about 30-50\% of the data are problematic; they discard these instances and release a curated subset containing only validated problems.

 Several prompting strategies have been developed to improve formulation accuracy.
 Chain-of-experts~\citep{xiao2024chainofexperts} and OptiMUS~\citep{ahmaditeshnizi2024optimus} adopt agentic frameworks that split the task into specialized LLM agents for modeling, programming, and evaluation.
 Search-based methods such as AutoFormulation~\citep{astorga2025autoformulation} use Monte-Carlo Tree Search to separately construct variables, constraints, and objectives, while pruning equivalent formulations at the symbolic level.
 More recently, OptiTree~\citep{liu2025optitree} further decomposes complex optimization tasks into simpler subproblems to improve the overall solution.
 Multiple works have explored fine-tuning strategies for optimization datasets.
 ORLM~\citep{tang2024orlm}, ReSocratic~\citep{yang2025optibench}, and OptMATH~\citep{lu2025optmath} apply supervised fine-tuning (SFT) on LLM-synthesized datasets to improve performance on IndustryOR, OptiBench, and OptMATH, respectively, while LLMOpt~\citep{jiang2025llmopt} uses Kahneman-Tversky Optimization (KTO) on synthetic data.
 SIRL~\citep{chen2025solver} combines SFT with RL to further boost results.
 However, reproducibility of these works remains a challenge: some models are highly prompt-sensitive and complete training data and latest checkpoints are often unavailable.